neelsmith/nysi/README.md

 # "Now you see it":  a build system for CITE Image services #

-`nysi` generates RDF statements from a collection CITE Images using the RDF vocabulary expected by the `sparqcts` implementation of CITE Image Services.
+`nysi` generates RDF statements from a collection CITE Images using the RDF vocabulary expected by the `sparqlcts` implementation of CITE Image Services.

 Initially, `nysi` supports data in locally stored `csv` files.
 It could easily expand to include Google Fusion Tables and local `tsv` files as data sources.